Schedule Changes & Withdrawals

-Students may add or drop classes using Banner Self Service during regular registration.
-One or more courses (but not all) may be dropped over the Internet up to the first day of classes each semester.
-(Dropping all classes constitutes a withdrawal from the University and must be processed as described below.)
+Graduate and post-baccalaureate students may add or drop classes using LoboOnLine (Banner Self Service) through the end of late registration.
+One or more courses (but not all) may be dropped.
+(Dropping all classes constitutes a withdrawal from the University and must be processed as described HERE.)

 After Classes Begin

 During the late registration period: An addition of hours to any current course load will increase the bill.
 There is no charge for dropping a course after classes begin.
 A complete withdrawal after classes begin does incur a financial obligation.
 See Refunds and Obligation to Repay Funds below.

 After Late Registration: All drops after late registration ends must be processed using the online drop form or at the Customer Service Counter in the Center for Enrollment Services, Room 100 of the Lawrence Hall, between the hours of 9 a.m.-4 p.m.
 Students may drop classes through last day to drop/withdraw from the university listed in the official academic calendar.
 A student will not be allowed to drop a course after these dates.
 Additional information can be found in the SRSU Catalog and the Student Handbook.
 For more about drop/adds, call Alice Bustos at (432) 837-8713.
 For 12th/fourth class day dates, see the official SRSU Academic Calendar.